Jamesway/KenwoodBootScreen/README.md

 # KenwoodBootScreen
-My notes for adding a custom boot/start screen to the Kenwood DMX706S

-I using the Kenwood DMX706S and this should work for newer Kenwoods like the DMX706S, however, ymmv.
+Thesea are my notes for adding a custom boot/start screen to the Kenwood DMX706S.
+This should work for newer Kenwoods like the DMX706S, however, ymmv.

 #### 1) Creating the image (These steps will work for any head unit)